jeswin/nsoap/README.md

 # returns 30
 ```

 This allows for more powerful chained functions.
-The following script can now respond to "www.example.com/getCustomer(1)" and "www.example.com/getCustomer(1).getTotalPurchases()"
+The following app can now respond to the urls /getCustomer(1) and /getCustomer(1).getTotalPurchases()

 ```javascript
 // The app